jonahabbott1/CTF/README.md

 <details>
   <summary>Hint 2</summary>

-  Only 1 of the 6 secret files is need to find the flag, what do you know about hashes?
+  Only 1 of the 6 secret files is needed to find the flag, what do you know about hashes?

 </details>